Time 30

 Compile and test

-You should now see the player name change and team colour change as you modify the variables through the web interface.
+You should now see the player name and team colour change when you modify the variables through the web interface.

 Notice the error